iabudiab/dependency-track-maven-plugin/README.md

 Uploads a CycloneDX or SPDX BOM to Dependency-Track.
 A project is created in Dependency-Track if it doesn't already exist.

+If both, `parentName` and `parentVersion` are specified (not empty), the appropriate parent project will be applied as a parent to the target project.
+If `autoCreateParent` is set to `true` and no matching parent project found in Dependency-Track, an appropriate parent project will be created first, otherwise the assigned parent project will be left as is.

 Upon uploading a BOM to Dependency-Track a token is returned, which can be checked for processing status if `pollToken` is `true`.

-If `pollToken` is set to `false`, then this goal would upload the BOM, write the token to a file at `tokenFile` and then exit.
+If `pollToken` is set to `false`, then this goal would upload the BOM, optionally assign the specified parent project, write the token to a file at `tokenFile` and then exit.

 Once the token is processed, the findings are available and can be fetched for further analysis.